ossrs/srs-docs/src/pages/faq-srs-stack.md

 * [How to set a domain](#how-to-set-domain): How to set up a domain to access the admin panel, why can't the admin panel be opened, and why can't the admin panel be accessed via IP.
 * [Supported Platforms](#support-platform): Supported platforms, supported images, want to use the server or command line installation directly, or aaPanel installation.
 * [How to push multiple streams](#multiple-streams): Want to push multiple streams, want to change the default stream name and stream address.
-* [Low bandwidth, increase bandwidth](#bandwidth): Insufficient bandwidth, want to increase bandwidth, use Cloud SRS in CVM.
+* [Low bandwidth, increase bandwidth](#bandwidth): Insufficient bandwidth, want to increase bandwidth, use SRS Stack in CVM.
 * [How to set up free HTTPS](#https): How to apply for a free HTTPS certificate, how to apply for certificates for multiple domain names.
 * [How to modify the push authentication key](#update-publish-secret): Update the push authentication key, replace the push key.
 * [How to disable push authentication](#no-publish-auth): Don't want push authentication, the device does not support special characters.
-* [How to record to local disk](#record): How to record to the local disk of Cloud SRS.
+* [How to record to local disk](#record): How to record to the local disk of SRS Stack.
 * [Difference between cloud recording and cloud on-demand](#cos-vs-vod): Whether to use cloud recording or cloud on-demand, and what are the differences.
 * [How to record to cloud storage](#dvr-cloud-storage): Record to COS, OSS, or S3, etc. cloud storage.
 * [Unavailable after installation](#unavailable): Error prompt after installation, or Redis not ready.
 * [Difference between SRS re-streaming and OBS re-streaming](#restream-vs-obs): The difference between SRS multi-platform re-streaming and OBS re-streaming plugin.
 * [How SRS re-streams to custom platforms](#restream-custom): How SRS multi-platform re-streaming pushes to custom live platforms.
-* [How to replace FFmpeg](#use-custom-ffmpeg): How to replace the FFmpeg in Cloud SRS with a custom version.
+* [How to replace FFmpeg](#use-custom-ffmpeg): How to replace the FFmpeg in SRS Stack with a custom version.
 * [aaPanel installation of SRS is very slow](#install-speedup): Overseas aaPanel installation is very slow, access to Alibaba Cloud image is too slow.
-* [How to install the latest Cloud SRS in aaPanel](#bt-install-manually): Manually install aaPanel plugin, install the latest plugin.
+* [How to install the latest SRS Stack in aaPanel](#bt-install-manually): Manually install aaPanel plugin, install the latest plugin.
 * [aaPanel CentOS7 installation failed](#bt-centos7-error): CentOS7 aaPanel installation failed, cannot find the directory, or GLIBC version problem.
 * [How to purchase AI face-swapping service](#how-to-buy-ai): How to implement AI face-swapping?
 How to buy models?
 Who to buy from?
 * [How to implement the requirements or features](#rules): Want to implement more features, want to customize, want to optimize and improve.
 * [Unable to achieve the desired effect](#can-not-replay): Encounter problems, cannot achieve the desired effect.
-* [Difference between Cloud SRS and SRS](#diff-srs): The difference between Cloud SRS and SRS, why there is Cloud SRS.
+* [Difference between SRS Stack and SRS](#diff-srs): The difference between SRS Stack and SRS, why there is SRS Stack.
 * [Difference with aaPanel](#diff-baota): Difference with virtual machine management software aaPanel.
 * [Difference with Video Cloud](#diff-vcloud): Difference with general video cloud services.
 * [How to reinstall the system](#reinstall): For friends who already have Lighthouse or CVM.